Tags

 Objective: Enhanced customer communication and connection

-Your objective here is to forge deep connections, making customers believe that you genuinely care about their needs.
+Your objective here is to forge deep connections and show that you genuinely care about customers' needs.
 As well as using the right tools, you need to make sure your agents have the right communication skills —even for an entry-level customer service job.

 Technical customer service skills can be taught, but empathy and patience cannot.
 You can get an idea of an applicant’s aptitude from their customer service resumé objective statement and cover letter, but seeing them in action is the best way to judge.
 Someone might have years of experience but lack key interpersonal skills.